A case of Jekyll & Hyde

 I am yet to reconcile my differences regarding these fast fashion brands "saving the planet".
 But what I can say for sure, is that you won't find me in a Primark store (whether or not it is branded as ethical) any time soon.

-I would love to know your thoughts.
+Please GET IN TOUCH or leave me a comment, and let me know your thoughts.
 Are you a fence-sitter, or a clear Jekyll or Hyde?